OutWooods/practise-puppeteer/README.md

 If you want to try out puppeteer there's some really excellent documentation and example work.

 ## Resources I found helpful
+This is the [main example](https://hackernoon.com/how-to-use-puppeteer-as-a-acceptance-test-f301982f2457) I followed.
+Its nice, simple and clear.
+Well explained.
+You can see remnants of the code in my commit history

-There is a tonne of [examples of Puppeteer](https://github.com/checkly/puppeteer-examples) (including using both with Jest and Mocha)
+There is a tonne of [examples of Puppeteer](https://github.com/checkly/puppeteer-examples) (including using both with Jest and Mocha).